 When do you have pain and how long does it last?

-Describe your pain.
-(Constant, dull, throbbing, stabbing)
+Describe your pain (constant, dull, throbbing, stabbing)

-How intense is it? (on a scale of 1 to 10, with 1 being no pain, and 10, the worst
+How intense is it?
+(On a scale of 1 to 10, with 1 being no pain, and 10, the worst

-What lessons the pain?
+What lessens the pain?